waynodiablo/Oystercard/yelpv3.md

 describe 'endorsing reviews' do before do
     kfc = Restaurant.create(name: 'KFC')
-    kfc.reviews.create(rating: 3, content: "It was an abomination") end
+    kfc.reviews.create(rating: 3, thoughts: "It was an abomination") end

   it 'a user can endorse a review, which updates the review endorsement count' do